oracle-livelabs/developer/multicloud-azuredevops-oracledb/runpipeline/runpipeline.md

-# Setup pipeline
+# Run pipeline

 ## Introduction

-In this lab, we will set up the Azure pipeline.
+In this lab, we will run the Azure pipeline.

 ### Objectives